Plastic SCM vs. Perforce Helix Core: Which Is Best for Your Team?

 Compare Perforce Helix Core vs. the competition.
-Or simply download and get started free.
-Deploy Helix Core on-prem or in the cloud.
+Or simply download our Plastic SCM Migration Toolkit.

 Does Plastic SCM Perform Better Than Helix Core?

-Plastic SCM lays out a performance scenario that they refer to as “medium.”
-It makes sense that Plastic SCM would avoid comparing “large” and “extra-large” scenarios since they cannot scale like Helix Core.
+Unity's Plastic SCM lays out a performance scenario that they refer to as “medium.”
+It makes sense that it would avoid comparing “large” and “extra-large” scenarios since they cannot scale like Helix Core.

 But performance is just one of the reasons that multiple customers try Plastic SCM (because they believed the hype) only to come back after it could not scale to their needs.